consistent-milk12/docs-md/generated_docs/aho_corasick/automaton/index.md

 - `fn start_state(&self, anchored: Anchored) -> Result<StateID, MatchError>`

   Returns the starting state for the given anchor mode.

+  Upon success, the state ID returned is guaranteed to be valid for this automaton.

+  # Errors

+  This returns an error when the given search configuration is not supported by the underlying automaton.
+For example, if the underlying automaton only supports unanchored searches but the given configuration was set to an anchored search, then this must return an error.

 - `fn next_state(&self, anchored: Anchored, sid: StateID, byte: u8) -> StateID`

-  Performs a state transition from `sid` for `byte` and returns the next
+  Performs a state transition from `sid` for `byte` and returns the next state.

+  `anchored` should be [`Anchored::Yes`](../index.md) when executing an anchored search and [`Anchored::No`](../index.md) otherwise.
+For some implementations of `Automaton`, it is required to know whether the search is anchored or not in order to avoid following failure transitions.
+Other implementations may ignore `anchored` altogether and depend on `Automaton::start_state` returning a state that walks a different path through the automaton depending on whether the search is anchored or not.

+  # Panics

+  This routine may panic or return incorrect results when the given state ID is invalid.
+A state ID is valid if and only if:

+  1. It came from a call to `Automaton::start_state`, or
+  2. It came from a previous call to `Automaton::next_state` with a valid state ID.

+  Implementations must treat all possible values of `byte` as valid.

+  Implementations may panic on unsupported values of `anchored`, but are not required to do so.

 - `fn is_special(&self, sid: StateID) -> bool`

   Returns true if the given ID represents a "special" state.
-A special
+A special state is a dead, match or start state.

+  Note that implementations may choose to return false when the given ID corresponds to a start state.
+Namely, it always correct to treat start states as non-special.
+Implementations must return true for states that are dead or contain matches.

+  This has unspecified behavior when given an invalid state ID.

 - `fn is_dead(&self, sid: StateID) -> bool`

   Returns true if the given ID represents a dead state.

+  A dead state is a type of "sink" in a finite state machine.
+It corresponds to a state whose transitions all loop back to itself.
+That is, once entered, it can never be left.
+In practice, it serves as a sentinel indicating that the search should terminate.

+  This has unspecified behavior when given an invalid state ID.

 - `fn is_match(&self, sid: StateID) -> bool`

   Returns true if the given ID represents a match state.

+  A match state is always associated with one or more pattern IDs that matched at the position in the haystack when the match state was entered.
+When a match state is entered, the match semantics dictate whether it should be returned immediately (for `MatchKind::Standard`) or if the search should continue (for `MatchKind::LeftmostFirst` and `MatchKind::LeftmostLongest`) until a dead state is seen or the end of the haystack has been reached.

+  This has unspecified behavior when given an invalid state ID.

 - `fn is_start(&self, sid: StateID) -> bool`

   Returns true if the given ID represents a start state.

+  While it is never incorrect to ignore start states during a search (except for the start of the search of course), knowing whether one has entered a start state can be useful for certain classes of performance optimizations.
+For example, if one is in a start state, it may be legal to try to skip ahead and look for match candidates more quickly than would otherwise be accomplished by walking the automaton.

+  Implementations of `Automaton` in this crate "unspecialize" start states when a prefilter is not active or enabled.
+In this case, it is possible for `Automaton::is_special(sid)` to return false while `Automaton::is_start(sid)` returns true.

+  This has unspecified behavior when given an invalid state ID.

 - `fn match_kind(&self) -> MatchKind`